Boruch-Baum/emacs-diredc/README.md

  do so to a separate frame, most likely the one from which you came to the `diredc` frame.

- The traditional `dired' feature to perform arbitrary asynchronous operations on a file or set of files has been enhanced to make those processes persistent, to survive even after exiting Emacs.
+ The traditional `dired` feature to perform arbitrary asynchronous operations on a file or set of files has been enhanced to make those processes persistent, to survive even after exiting Emacs.
 Thus, with the default keybinding, you can press '&' <RET> and have the selected